BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **The Warden's Sword** `ACTIVE`

-Master Forged [hand-and-a-half weapon][Hand-and-a-half Weapon].
+This is a [Master-forged][Master-Forged] [hand-and-a-half weapon][Hand-and-a-half Weapon].

 - **In Defence of the King** `ACTIVE`

-Whilst Hurin is within 3" of your General, so long as your General has the Gondor keyword, Hurin automatically passes any Courage Tests he is required to make, and may re-roll To Wound rolls of a natural 1 when making Strikes.
+Whilst he is within 3" of your General, so long as your General has the Gondor Keyword, Húrin automatically passes any Courage Tests he is required to take and may re-roll To Wound Rolls of a natural 1 when making Strikes.

 - **Lines of Command** `PASSIVE`

-Your opponent cannot score Victory Points for Wounding or slaying the enemy General, so long as Hurin is alive on the battlefield and your General has the Gondor keyword.
+Whilst Húrin is alive and on the battlefield, your opponent cannot score any Victory Points for Wounding or slaying the enemy General, so long as your General has the Gondor Keyword.

 </div>